yingweiwo

 Additional Infomation

-Objectives: Novel synthetic polymyxin derivatives including NAB737 and NAB739 are as effective as polymyxin B in vitro against the common opportunistic pathogen Escherichia coli.
-Another derivative, NAB7061, lacks direct antibacterial action but sensitizes E. coli to several other antibacterial agents including macrolides.
-The renal handling of NAB739 and NAB7061 in rats differs from that of polymyxin B. Furthermore, the affinities of NAB739 and NAB7061 for isolated rat kidney brush border membrane are significantly lower than that of polymyxin B. Here we investigate the in vivo antibacterial effect of these compounds.
-Methods: The polymyxin derivatives were evaluated in an experimental murine peritonitis model.
-Immunocompetent mice were infected intraperitoneally with E. coli IH3080 and were subcutaneously treated with NAB737, NAB739 or NAB7061.
-Results: A >4.0 log(10) reduction in bacterial load compared with saline control was achieved 6 h after initiation of treatment with 1 mg/kg of NAB739 twice or 4 mg/kg of NAB737 twice.
-Combination therapy with NAB7061 (5 mg/kg) twice and erythromycin (10 mg/kg) resulted during the same time course in a >2.0 log(10) reduction in bacterial load compared with saline control.
-Neither NAB7061 nor erythromycin was effective as monotherapy.
-Together with the ability to reduce bacterial load, the NAB compounds also improved the clinical status of the mice.
-Conclusions: We found that the three novel synthetic polymyxin B derivatives had a potent in vivo bactericidal effect against E. coli.
+Objective: Novel synthetic polymyxin derivatives, including NAB737 and NAB739, have comparable antimicrobial activity against common opportunistic pathogen Escherichia coli in vitro to polymyxin B. Another derivative, NAB7061, while lacking direct antibacterial activity, enhances the sensitivity of E. coli to various other antibacterial drugs, including macrolides.
+The metabolism of NAB739 and NAB7061 in rat kidneys differs from that of polymyxin B. Furthermore, NAB739 and NAB7061 exhibit significantly lower affinity for isolated rat kidney brush border membranes than polymyxin B. This study aimed to investigate the in vivo antibacterial activity of these compounds.
+Methods: The antibacterial activity of polymyxin derivatives was evaluated using a mouse model of experimental peritonitis.
+Immunologically normal mice were intraperitoneally injected with E. coli IH3080 and then subcutaneously injected with NAB737, NAB739, or NAB7061, respectively.
+Results: Compared with the saline control group, after 6 hours of treatment with 1 mg/kg NAB739 (twice) or 4 mg/kg NAB737 (twice), the bacterial load decreased by more than 4.0 log(10).
+Treatment with NAB7061 (5 mg/kg) in combination with erythromycin (10 mg/kg) twice resulted in a reduction of bacterial load by more than 2.0 log(10) compared to the saline control group within the same time period.
+Neither NAB7061 nor erythromycin monotherapy was effective.
+In addition to reducing bacterial load, NAB compounds also improved the clinical condition of mice.
+Conclusion: We found that three novel synthetic polymyxin B derivatives have a strong in vivo bactericidal effect against Escherichia coli.
 [8]

-Activation of protein kinase C (PKC) by bacterial lipopolysaccharide had recently been implicated in the pathogenetic sequence of gram-negative sepsis, endotoxicosis, hyperinsulinism, and the alterations in glucoregulation that eventuate in glucose dyshomeostasis.
-This study used the peptide antibiotic polymyxin B (PMX-B) and H-7, an isoquinoline sulfonamide, as inhibitors of PKC activation to evaluate responses to provocative insulin and glucose tolerance tests in control vs. endotoxic rats.
-Fed male rats were treated with either Salmonella enteritidis endotoxin (ETX; 0.33 mg/kg iv) or saline 120 min before intravenous insulin tolerance testing (IVITT) with human insulin (1 U/kg) or intravenous glucose tolerance testing (IVGTT) with D-glucose (1.2 g/kg).
-H-7 in dimethyl sulfoxide at 25 mg/kg, PMX-B in saline at 0.25 mg/kg, or the respective vehicles were administered 5 min before the tolerance tests.
-Neither H-7 nor PMX-B had any significant acute effects on basal plasma glucose or lactate values.
-The decline in plasma with IVITT was augmented by ETX; however, concomitant H-7 or PMX-B attenuated the insulin hypoglycemia.
-The computed half-life of glucose in the IVGTT was decreased by ETX; however, concomitant H-7 or PMX-B decreased the tolerance alteration.
-In addition, both H-7 and PMX-B attenuated the rise in insulin induced by the IVGTT.
-Thus the hyperinsulinism and the glucoregulatory disturbances in endotoxicosis may be mediated by PKC activation and ameliorated by PKC inhibition.[7]
+Bacterial lipopolysaccharide-activated protein kinase C (PKC) has recently been considered to be related to the pathogenesis of Gram-negative bacterial sepsis, endotoxemia, hyperinsulinemia, and ultimately glucose homeostasis imbalance.
+In this study, the peptide antibiotic polymyxin B (PMX-B) and the isoquinoline sulfonamide antibiotic H-7 were used as inhibitors of protein kinase C (PKC) activation to evaluate the responses of control and endotoxin groups of rats to insulin and glucose tolerance tests.
+Male rats were treated with Salmonella enterica endotoxin (ETX; 0.33 mg/kg intravenously) or saline 120 minutes before either the intravenous insulin tolerance test (IVITT) (human insulin, 1 U/kg) or the intravenous glucose tolerance test (IVGTT) (D-glucose, 1.2 g/kg).
+Five minutes before the tolerance test, rats were administered H-7 (25 mg/kg) dissolved in dimethyl sulfoxide, PMX-B (0.25 mg/kg) dissolved in saline, or their respective solvents.
+Neither H-7 nor PMX-B had a significant acute effect on basal plasma glucose or lactate levels.
+The decrease in plasma concentration during the IVGTT was exacerbated by ETX; however, concomitant administration of H-7 or PMX-B alleviated insulin-induced hypoglycemia.
+ETX shortened the half-life of glucose during the IVGTT; however, concomitant administration of H-7 or PMX-B reduced the tolerance alteration.
+In addition, both H-7 and PMX-B can alleviate the insulin elevation induced by IVGTT.
+Therefore, hyperinsulinemia and glycemic dysregulation in endotoxemia may be mediated by protein kinase C (PKC) activation and can be improved by PKC inhibition.
+[7]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.